Cryptogarden/Automated-ELK-Stack-Deployment/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
 - The load balancer provides redundancy, helping to prevent any downtime.
-The advantage of using a jump box is to prevent and connections with the internet facing side of the network and provides an extra layer of security.
+The advantage of using a jump box is to prevent connections with the internet facing side of the network and provides an extra layer of security.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of VMs on the network and system metrics.
 - Filebeat is used to detect changes to the filesystem by collecting Apache logs.